Traveling and Trading – Internet Access Abroad

 - Select “Sort By” category of “Internet Speed”

 - Hit search – and watch all of the paradise destinations that fit your criteria show up!
 Magic!

 NomadList really will give you a feel of what you are heading into before you go, so you can prepare yourself and walk into the situation ready to trade, not running around local shops looking for dongles and LAN cables.

 I am in Bali currently, staying at an amazing villa – and I can vouch for the internet connection and stability in most of Bali.
 It is fast, secure, and easily accessible across the entire island.

 Traveling and Trading – Testing the Internet Speed

-Once you’ve done all the researched, packed your bags and arrived at your dream destination, you are ready to trade and live the dream.
+Once you’ve done all the research, packed your bags, and arrived at your dream destination, you are ready to trade and live the dream.

 But how do you know how fast the internet is, and which of the three types of connections to use?